PeterHuang1325/tsp_optimization/README.md

 # tsp_optimization
-This project contains several common optimization methods to cope with traveling salesman problem.
+This project aims to experiment with traveling salesman problem with several common optimization methods.

 These methods includes:
 1. hill climbing